EcholoN makes your service professional and effective.

 The modular concept of EcholoN

-EcholoN covers various sub-areas in service management.
-In addition to common functions such as entering tickets and agreeing service contracts, the framework also offers product and device information for all devices used in service operations.
-Based on the specifications, staff can prepare for service provision, for example, by preparing spare parts and drawing on knowledge from previous assignments.
-Many interfaces to known software and hardware are already integrated.
+EcholoN covers various areas of service management.
+In addition to common functions such as ticket creation and service contract agreements, the framework also provides product and device information for all devices used in service operations.
+Employees can use the specifications to prepare for service calls by, for example, laying out replacement parts and drawing on knowledge from previous assignments.
+Many interfaces to well-known software and hardware are already integrated.

 Manage and process service orders